lolski/janusgraph-with-spark-standalone-poc/README.md

 # Janus Distributed OLAP Proof of Concept
+This project contains 3 things.
+A bash script, a Java project and a Grakn Docker image.
 The main entry point is the script `setup-3-nodes-cluster-for-janus-olap.sh`.
 When started, this script will configure a cluster - it will spawn three docker instances and setup a cassandra, hadoop and spark cluster automatically.
-Once done, it start a program `janus-distributed-olap` on the first node (i.e. `janus-olap-node1`, which then does a distributed OLAP operation on the cluster.
+Afterwards it will start the Janus Distributed OLAP Java program on the first node (i.e. `janus-olap-node1`, which then does a distributed OLAP operation on the cluster.

 ## Cluster Configuration
 Spark and Hadoop are configured in a master-slave fashion.
 The instance `janus-olap-node1` hosts Spark and Hadoop master while `janus-olap-node2` and `janus-olap-node3` host the slaves.
 The slave instances are where the OLAP operation will take place.
 Cassandra is clustered across the three instances in a multi-master setup.